oracle-devrel/devo.tutorials/way-to-go-on-oci/way-to-go-on-oci-article1.md

 The second page collects details on the Agent Configuration.

 Type the name of the configuration, for example *go-on-oci-log-agent-configuration*.
 Optionally provide a description, such as *Configuration for log agent to collect Linux system logs from compute instances in dynamic group*.

 The *Group Type* should be set to *Dynamic group*.
 Select the Dynamic Group *go-on-oci-instances* that you created earlier.
 Now click on the button *Create* to create a policy for allowing the compute instances in the dynamic group to interact with the OCI Logging service.

 {% imgx aligncenter assets/way-to-go-on-oci-1-create-custom-log-page2a.png 1200 560 "Name and association of custom log to (dynamic group with) Compute Instances" "Name and association of custom log to (dynamic group with) Compute Instances" %}

 A message is presented with the name of and a link to the policy that was created.
 Its policy statement says *allow dynamic-group go-on-oci-instances to use log-content in tenancy*.

 Set the *Input type* to *Log path*.
 Type a value for *Input name*, such as *linuxsystemlog*.
 Add the *File path* `/var/log/*`.

 > Note: multiple file paths can be defined for ingesting log files from.
 {:.notice}

 The fields under the heading *Log Destination* will already be set; these specify the Custom Log in the Log Group and Compartment that were selected on the previous page.

 {% imgx aligncenter assets/way-to-go-on-oci1-create-custom-log-page2b.png 1200 600 "Configure Input on Compute Instance for Custom Log" "Configure Input on Compute Instance for Custom Log" %}

 Click on the button *Create Custom Log* to create the *Agent Configuration*.

-#### 4. Enable the Management Agent plugin in the compute instance.
+#### 4. Enable the Management Agent plugin in the compute instance

 The *Agent Configuration* has been created.
 It applies to the Cloud Agent running inside the Compute Instance that runs the Go application.
 However, before that agent will actually sent any logs, we have to ensure that the *Management Agent* plugin is activated.
 Oracle Cloud Agent is a lightweight process that manages plugins running on compute instances.
 Plugins collect performance metrics, install OS updates, and perform other instance management tasks.
 Not all plugins are automatically activated.
 More details on the Cloud Agent and these plugins can be found in the [OCI Documentation on Cloud Agent](https://docs.oracle.com/en-us/iaas/Content/Compute/Tasks/manage-plugins.htm)

 Type *instance* in the search bar in the console.
 Navigate to *Instances*.
 Drill down to the instance created earlier for running the Go application.
 Switch to the tab *Oracle Cloud Agent*.
 Compute Instances based on one of the predefined OCI images - like the Oracle Linux Developer image used for this instance - contain the Oracle Cloud Agent.
 This is a lightweight process that manages plugins running on the instance.
 Plugins collect performance metrics, install OS updates, and perform other instance management tasks.
 The *Management Agent* plugin needs to be enabled.
 It is this plugin that collects log entries inside the compute instance and sends them to OCI Logging.

 Enable the *Management Agent* plugin if it is not currently enabled.
 It may take some time for this plugin to go from *disabled* via status *Starting* to status *Running*.

 {% imgx aligncenter assets/way-to-go-on-oci-1-enable-agent.png 1200 600 "Enable Management Agent on Compute Instance " %}